 I am unable to sign up as you would so the following is uncertain.

-As you work on the course, keep track of the outside-of-classtime spent on it.
+As you work on the course, keep track of the time spent on it.

 You will occasionally want to check your progress to make sure you haven't inadvertently skipped something—the unplugged activities seem not be to in the sequence of puzzles.
-Also, you will need to click on the "Finished: Continue to next stage" button to get credit for having done it.
+Also, you will need to click on the "Finished: Continue to next stage" button to get credit for having done the unplugged activities.

 Note that the course offers quite a bit of help through the unplugged activities, videos, etc. But, if you have questions or encounter difficulty, please let me know.

-As you do the course, keep track of any noticeable thoughts, reactions, and wonderings/questions you have so you can include them in your reflection about this activity.
+As you do the course, keep track of any noticeable thoughts, reactions, and wonderings/questions you have so you can include them in your PARR about this activity.

 Most assignments may be done in partnership, but this one should be done individually.
 You may, however, work side-by-side with a friend.

 After the due date for the assignment I will check the progress chart for each person.
 All levels and unplugged activities completed with "perfect" results will get maximum credit.
 All levels completed but a (few) with less than perfect results will merit a different A grade.
 More less-than-perfect completions will merit some sort of B grade.
 Some levels or unplugged activities not completed will merit some sort of C grade.
 A D or F will result if much of the course is not completed.
 If the course is not done when due and you wish to complete it, please notify me and I will postpone checking it for a bit.
 A late penalty will apply (about 1 letter grade per day).